A unifying approach to diffusive transport in annealed heterogeneous media: Statistical properties for finite moments

 The covariance matrix of the process depends thus on $C$ and on the expectation of modulations.
 While the MSD vector can be directly deduced from the diagonal of the covariance matrix, it is informative to represent the MSD at time $t=N\delta$ as

-where $U=\sqrt{C}^\top S \sqrt{C}$ with $S = L + L^\top- I$ being a $N\times N$ matrix with all entries equal to $1$.
-This expression shows that in our framework anomalous scaling can originate either from a power-law scaling of the covariance matrix (e.g., fBm), or from non-stationary random modulations whose expectation exhibits a power-law decay (e.g., scaled Brownian motion (sBm) or CTRW-Pow).
-For instance, if random modulations are initiated from an equilibrium state such that $\langle J_i\rangle=\langle J \rangle$ for all $i\in[1,\ldots,N]$, the contribution of random modulations can be factored.
-Applying the random modulation to fBm-type covariance of increments with a generalized diffusion coefficient $D_\alpha$ and the Hurst exponent $\alpha/2$ leads to the MSD
+where $U=\sqrt{C}^\top S \sqrt{C}$ with $S = L + L^\top- I$ being a $N\times N$ matrix with all entries equal to $1$. {\clr The diagonal elements $U_{ii}$ represent the time-derivative of the MSD at step $i$ obtained from the unmodulated process (with the same $C$ but with constant $J_i=1$).
+Expression (\ref{eq:MSD_general})} shows that in our framework anomalous scaling can originate either from a power-law scaling of the covariance matrix (e.g., fBm), or from non-stationary random modulations whose expectation exhibits a power-law decay (e.g., scaled Brownian motion (sBm) or CTRW-Pow) {\clr depending on whether it is $U_{ii}$ or $\langle J_i\rangle$ that scales as $(i\delta)^{\alpha-1}$ or both, where $\alpha$ is the anomalous scaling exponent}.
+For instance, if random modulations are initiated from an equilibrium state such that $\langle J_i\rangle=\langle J \rangle$ for all $i\in[1,\ldots,N]$, the contribution of random modulations can be factored out.
+Applying the random modulation to fBm-type covariance of increments with a generalized diffusion coefficient $D_\alpha$ and the Hurst exponent $H=\alpha/2$ leads to the MSD

-We conclude that the fluctuations of random modulations around their mean play strictly no role in the behavior of the MSD; however they are relevant for non-Gaussianity (see below).
-Fig.~\ref{fig:statistics}.A shows the MSD for five representative models of anomalous diffusion: fBm, DD-Exp, SD-Exp, sBm, and CTRW.
-Perfect agreement between theory and simulation can be observed.
+We conclude that the fluctuations of random modulations around their mean play no role in the behavior of the MSD; however they are relevant for non-Gaussianity (see below).
+Figure~\ref{fig:statistics}.A shows the MSD for seven representative models of anomalous diffusion: fBm, CTRW-Exp, DD-Exp, SD-Exp, sBm, CTRW-Pow, and Rand-Const.
+Perfect agreement between theory and simulation can be observed. {\clr We distinguish two cases: (i) the MSD has subdiffusive scaling when either $U_{ii}$ (fBm) or $\langle J_i\rangle$ (CTRW-Pow and sBm) scales as $(i\delta)^{\alpha-1}$, and (ii) the MSD is linear in time in all other cases because both $U_{ii}$ and $\langle J_i\rangle$ are constants.}